 When morning came, Vere had horses saddled and waiting for Kiluron and Borivat, covered in thick blankets and stomping their hooves aggressively to try to ward off the piercing chill.
 Kiluron shivered in his thick jackets and cloaks, the wind cutting through them easily as they set out across the open ice of the bay.
 Although at the deepest points the ice was only a handspan thick, perhaps two, it was sufficiently stable for them to cross without worrying about it giving way beneath them.
 In a few places, the ice was twisted up in strange patterns, like miniature rock formations, or even in elaborate, crystalline structures with no terrestrial simile.
 Occasionally, it almost looked like the waves themselves had frozen instantly in mid-motion, and that they, when thawed, would resume their motion as if they had simply paused for a time.

-The sun indicated perhaps the third time since dawn when the Isle of Blood began to loom ahead of the riders.
+The sun indicated it was perhaps approaching midmorning when the Isle of Blood began to loom ahead of the riders.
 Its rotten docks appeared even more spindly and liable to collapse surrounded by ice, but the structure was as solid as if it were carved from stone.
 As the crunching of hooves on ice was replaced with the clicking of hooves on a rocky shore, Kiluron felt the wind abate to the barest of breezes.
 On the Isle, it seemed, even the elements preferred not to challenge the Blood Priests.
-It made Kiluron swallow.
+It made Kiluron swallow and which he could itch beneath his many layers to where his skin was crawling.
 His experience with their powers in conflict with the demon summoners was enough to know how far their powers stretched, and just how useless Vere, no matter how competent, would be if there were a conflict.
 He had never been sent to the Isle on Wezzix’s behalf before, and found himself hoping that their conversation would not require the attention of the High Priest.
 Any Priest would be more than sufficiently intimidating.

-When they were still several paces away from the temple’s main gates, the gates swung open as if of their own accord, creaking outward in daunting arcs to reveal a figure made small by her surroundings, despite the intimidating red robes.
+When they were still several paces away from the temple’s main gates, the gates swung open apparently unaided, creaking outward in daunting arcs to reveal a figure made small by her surroundings, despite the intimidating red robes.
 Kiluron started to urge his horse forward, but reined in sharply when Borivat dismounted and approached on foot.
 Kiluron followed suit, hurrying to catch up and walk beside the advisor, while Vere slunk along behind them.

 “Borivat,” the priestess said, inclining her head, and Borivat did the same.
 “I did not expect to see you here again so soon.”